Best Shark Vacuum for Pet Hair

 The above features make the machine great for pet hair and for households with pets, but on top of that the vacuum is also a very good all around machine.
 It is not too loud, it is easy to maneuver, it has the popular “Lift Off” feature that many of the Shark machines today have, the filters are all washable, it has brushroll on/off controls, there are headlights, and it carries a lengthy 7-year warranty, etc. We could go on.
 You may want to read our full Shark NV752 Review or watch our detailed video review below:

 Euro-Pro Operating LLC recently merged their Shark (vacuums/steam-mops) and Ninja (small kitchen appliances) product lines to create SharkNinja.
 So you will now often see their vacuums and steam-mops under the name “SharkNinja” but it is the same group manufacturing these.

 The company has been growing rapidly and, according to Inc Magazine, it is now one of the top 5000 fastest growing companies in the USA.
 They also have offices in the UK, Canada and China.
 We've reviewed a host of the company's vacuum cleaners and their performance, innovative features and high consumer ratings often result in one or more of these machines making our best vacuum lists.

 As a matter of fact, in one of our recent studies we found that the best bang for your buck when buying a vacuum is likely Shark.
 In our study we analyzed the costs and over 146,000 consumer ratings of a host of different vacuum models.
 The results, by brand, can be seen in the charts below:

 This data would tend to indicate that the highest level of satisfaction for the least amount of money can be had with a Shark Vacuum.
-Now this isn’t exhaustively scientific but this is the data that we have been collecting over the past 10 years – you can draw your own conclusions.
+Now this isn’t exhaustively scientific but it has been drawn from approximately 10 years of data that we have collected while investigating vacuum cleaners.
+You can draw your own conclusions.